Army biochemist inspires students, promotes military opportunities

 |0

-This work, Army biochemist inspires students, promotes military opportunities [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army biochemist inspires students, promotes military opportunities, by Quentin Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.